nicolasH/DisplayableCreator/src/java/net/niconomicon/tile/source/app/help/html/index.md

 Should Displayator fail to find the list of shared Displayables, open Safari on your iOS device and type in the address that appear at the bottom of the Displayable Creator application.
-This page will contain links to either open the list or start downloading individual Displayables in the Displayator app.
+The page at that address will contain links to either open the list or start downloading individual Displayables in the Displayator app.

 <!--- clicking on the diagonal expanding arrows will make the view go full-screen.-->